‘Christmas now is here’: Mt. Juliet comes together for parade 1 week after tornado - NewsBreak

 The original Mt.
 Juliet Christmas Parade was canceled one week prior, after catastrophic storms ripped through the Mid-South on December 11 .

 “It basically sounded like a train coming by, that’s exactly what it sounded like.
 And we could hear just things moving around outside.
 It sounded like something hitting against the side of the building, it was just very scary,” Mt.
-Juliet resident Jamie Jernigan said.READ: Deep roots sustain residents amid Mayfield Ky tornado destruction
+Juliet resident Jamie Jernigan said.RELATED: Homes damaged, trees uprooted after severe storm hits Mt.
+Juliet

 December 11 was also the day Mt.
 Juliet planned to hold its parade.
 Instead, the city set an optimistic goal and held it just one week later, despite overwhelming damage around the county.